 \subsection{Case Study 3: GLMs -- Poisson Model}

 \paragraph{Setup} In Case Study~3, we extend our examination of count data likelihoods, with a specific focus on the Poisson distribution.
 Unlike the Binomial distribution, the Poisson distribution lacks an upper bound.
 This distinction becomes important, since we employ the Gumbel-Softmax trick during gradient-based learning of discrete random variables (see Section \ref{subsec:SGD} for details).
 The Gumbel-Softmax trick treats discrete distributions as categorical distributions with a finite number of categories, necessitating a double-bounded count distribution.
-To meet this requirement, we adopt the approach proposed by \citet{joo2021generalized} and introduce a truncation threshold $t^u$ as the upper bound for the Poisson distribution.
-In the following section, we illustrate and discuss the implications of various truncation thresholds on learning performance.
-Importantly, we demonstrate the robustness of our results for different (reasonable) choices of $t^u$.
+To meet this requirement, we adopt the approach proposed by Joo et al.\supercite{joo2021generalized} and introduce a truncation threshold $t^u$ as the upper bound for the Poisson distribution.

-For demonstration purposes, we adapt an example from \citet{johnson2022bayes}, which investigates the number of LGBTQ+ anti-discrimination laws in each US state.
+For demonstration purposes, we adapt an example from Johnson et al.\supercite{johnson2022bayes}, which investigates the number of LGBTQ+ anti-discrimination laws in each US state.
 The distribution of these laws is assumed to follow a Poisson distribution, with the rate of such laws being influenced by demographic and voting trend.
 The demographic trend is quantified by the percentage of a state's residents living in urban areas, ranging from $38.7\%$ to $94.7\%$.
 Additionally, the voting trend is represented by historical voting patterns in presidential elections, categorizing each state as consistently voting for the Democratic or Republican candidate or being a Swing state.